nearform/the-micro-frontends-workshop/src/step-03-bidirectional/README.md

 # Running Demo

-Make sure that you have installed all dependencies by running `yarn install` from the **root folder of the workshop**!
+Make sure that you have installed all dependencies by running `npm install` from the **root folder of the workshop**!

-From `src/step-03-bidirectional` folder run `yarn install`.
+From `src/step-03-bidirectional` folder run `npm install`.

-Run `yarn start` from the same folder.
+Run `npm start` from the same folder.
 This will build and start both React.js and Next.js app on ports `8080` and `8081` respectively.

 http://localhost:8080
 http://localhost:8081